ChristabelAtieno/A_Visual_History_of_Nobel_Prize_Winners/README.md

 **Nobel Price Winners Analysis**

-**Data Description**

-This data has got 911 rows with 5 columns, the columns include year, category, price,motivation and price
+This project presents a visual representation of the history of Nobel Prize winners through interactive graphs and filters.